Escape the crowds and head to this castaway island experience in the outer attolls of Seychelles.

-So allow us to introduce you and take you there virtually for now.
+So allow us to introduce you to Blue Safaris Seychelles.

-- Twenty-two thousand hectares of outer islands in twenty two million hectares of ocean wilderness.
-Now that’s a ticket to marine exploration!
+- Twenty-two thousand hectares of outer islands in twenty two million hectares of ocean wilderness are yours to explore.

 - Blue Five offers you the chance to experience five amazing marine activities.
-See more below!
+Check out the video below.

 There are twenty two beach bungalows and five beach suites.
 This is ideal and children of all ages are welcome.
-It is open 22 September 2018 to 18 May 2019.
+It is open Late September to mid May.

 Welcome to Coral House that boasts six rooms.
 Children from 6+ are welcome.
-This one opens 8 November until 22 April 2019.
+This one opens early November to late April.

-For the lovers of eco, you will stay in one of the eight eco pods on the remote Wizard Island.
+For the lovers of eco, stay in one of the eight eco-pods on the remote Wizard Island.
 Again children aged 6+ welcome.
-Opens 8 November until 25 April 2019.
+This is open early November until late April.

 Eco at Heart